Healthy Homes Assessment Porirua

 Porirua Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about what’s inside the building; you have to make sure there is somewhere to allow surface, rain and ground water to go, and prevent it from getting inside.
-When it is about damp and water, it’s frequently those concerns that you aren’t aware of that could become a major issue that can cause damage to your investment and harming the tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about the inside of the building; you have to ensure there is somewhere to allow surface, rain and underground water to flow and to prevent it from getting inside.
+When it is about damp and water, it is usually the concerns you don’t notice that can cause a lot of trouble and end up causing damage to your investment as well as harming the tenant’s health.

-Rental properties must have efficient drainage to remove rainwater, storm water and ground water, including the proper outfall or runoff.
-Making sure that the water has a location to go, and also that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to remove floodwaters, surface water and groundwater, with an appropriate outfall or runoff.
+Making sure that the water is able to go, and it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between the floor and the ground, a ground water barrier must be put in place when it’s reasonably practicable to do so.
+Alongside an irrigation system to stop moisture ingress, if your rental has an enclosed gap between floorboards and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

-A ground moisture barrier is usually made of polythene and is laid on top of the ground to prevent any moisture from the ground from accumulating into the structure.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is usually a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from accumulating into the structure.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection